Suamere/user-groups/email-templates/accepted-sponsored.md

 Dear { usergroup_name },

-We are pleased to inform you that the Techlahoma Board approved { usergroup_name } for { year }.
+We are pleased to inform you that the Techlahoma Board approved { usergroup_name } for 2019.

 Your group is important to the Oklahoma tech community, and Techlahoma is excited to sponsor your group!
-Please note that we use [Meetup](link) for events.
+Please note that we use [Meetup](https://www.meetup.com/) for events.
 Meetup allows us to carefully track the number of Oklahomans each of the groups reaches, which in turn helps us know where to focus our efforts.

+### Meetup

+As we mentioned before, Meetup is very important for our process.
+Without Meetup, we wouldn't be able to provide the services we provide including scheduling.
+Please be sure to schedule your meetings at least 7 days in advance each time.

+*Please note that if your meeting is not scheduled on Meetup at least 7 days in advance, **you will not be able to meet at Starspace46.***

 { if approved for SS46 }

-Additionally, we are pleased to offer space for your group to meet at [StarSpace46](link) at { dateAndTime }.
-Your event space reservation cannot be completed until your event is scheduled on Meetup, so _please schedule your events promptly._
+### Starspace46

+If your group plans to meet at Starspace46:

-Please also review the attached StarSpace46 User Group Leader Agreement, please make sure to sign the agreement and return to [OutReach](outreach@techlahoma.org).
+- At least two co-organizers must sign and return the Starspace46 User Group Leader agreement to Ava **by 2/1.**
+  You may sign the agreement and send Ava a picture of the signed agreement in Slack or give it to her directly when you are at StarSpace.

+- Meetups must be scheduled at least one week in advance
+  Starspace requires at least 7 days notice in order to use the event space.
+If your meetup is not scheduled at least one week in advance, Starspace46 will not be available.

+*Please note that this agreement needs to signed again each year.*

 { if approved for 36N }

+### 36 Degrees North

-Additionally, we are pleased to offer space for your group to meet at [36°N](link).
-Please contact [Sarah McKelvey](email link?) to confirm your event space.
+Additionally, we are pleased to offer space for your group to meet at [36°N](https://www.36degreesnorth.co/contact/).
+Please contact Luke Crouch (@groovecoder in Slack) for more infromation.

 { if approved for food/drink reimbursement }

+### Food and Drink Reimbursement

-We know it's easier to provide the content your group provides when you don't have to worry about food and drinks.
-Please encourage your attendees to use Meetup, because this is what we use to calculate how much food is needed.
-We have allotted funds to reimburse your group for food and drinks, up to $4 per Meetup RSVP.
+We know it's easier to keeping providing content for your group when you don't have to worry about food and drinks, so we've allotted a budget for your group in 2019.
+Please encourage your attendees to use Meetup, because this is what we use to calculate budgets each year.

+We have allotted funds to reimburse your group for food and drinks.
+Your budget for the year is: {{ yearlyBudget }}.
+This translates to roughly {{ monthlyBudget }} per month.

 In order to arrange your reimbursement, please provide the following:

 - A picture of the receipt
 - A photo of the meetup in action (posted to the Meetup event)

-Once those have been provided via the event's Github issue, you can apply for reimbursement through [cash.me](link).
-If you do not have a Square Cash account, [please go ahead and create one](link to instructions).
+Once those have been provided via the event's Github issue, you can apply for reimbursement through Venmo.
+If you are unfamiliar with Venmo, please [check out our instructions](https://github.com/techlahoma/user-group-docs/blob/master/Requesting-Reimbursement.md).

-We are very excited to be working with you in { year } and beyond!
-If you have any questions, please contact { outreach_person } at { outreach_contact }.
+We are very excited to be working with you this year and beyond!
+If you have any questions, please contact the usergroup committee in `#usergroup-organizers` on Slack.

 Thank you for the work you do in the community, and welcome to Techlahoma!

 Sincerely,

-{ usergroup_commitee }
+Techlahoma User Group Committee